harps26/WD-Seatwork4-Cordero/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.

-Guiding Question:
-- What is the project
+What is the Project?
+- This project is a website showcasing two feature pages, one inspired by Apple and the other by Nike.
+It uses HTML and CSS to create engaging designs.

+Purpose
+- The goal is to show how different design styles can be achieved with HTML and CSS, inspired by Apple and Nike.

+Technology Used
-- Whats the purpose
+- HTML: Structures the content.
-- What are key components
-- What technology used and how it is used
+- CSS: Styles the pages, creating the Apple and Nike looks.

 ### Key Components
 <!-- TODO: List of Key Components -->